Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral

-The rest of this paper is organized as follows: In Sec.~\ref{sec:model}, we introduce the Lagrangian with the explicit symmetry breaking at the leading order and the mass splitting of baryons and mesons.
+The rest of this paper is organized as follows: In Sec.~\ref{sec:model}, we introduce the Lagrangian with the explicit symmetry breaking at the LO and the mass splitting of baryons and mesons.
 In Sec.~\ref{sec:sigpiN}, we study the effect of the $\pi$-$N$ sigma term on the NS structures.
-And, in Sec.~\ref{sec:NS}, we analyze the EOS at density relevant to core of NSs.
-The effects of hyperons on NS structure is analyzed in Sec.\ref{sec:LamNS}.
+In Sec.~\ref{sec:NS}, we analyze the EOS at densities relevant to the core of NSs.
+The effects of hyperons on NS structure are analyzed in Sec.~\ref{sec:LamNS}.
 Finally, summary and outlook are given in Sec.~\ref{sec:conclusion}.
-The details of the Lagrangian construction, the EOS calculation and the Waleck-type model compared are given in Appendix.
+The details of the Lagrangian construction, the EOS calculation, and the Waleck-type model compared are given in Appendixes.